Credit: Planning Department, City of Toronto

 - Bloor Corridor Visioning Study: Close to the Bay Cloverhill neighbourhood, in 2009 an urban design overview of the Bloor corridor from Avenue to Bathurst was launched.
 It promotes pedestrian friendly streets, green spaces and sustainability.
 Click here for study

-- Yonge TOmorrow: Is the Yonge Street planning framework that seeks to modernize the City's main street by encouraging downtown residents and visitors to experience a pedestrian and cyclist friendly urban environment.
+Yonge TOmorrow is the Yonge Street planning framework that seeks to modernize the City's main street by encouraging downtown residents and visitors to experience a pedestrian and cyclist friendly urban environment.
 Phase 1 covers the areas from Queen Street to Carlton/College Street and planning commenced in 2016.
 In 2021, the recommended Design Concept was approved by City Councillors.
 The Environmental Study Report and Design is underway, with construction estimated to start in 2023.
-Phase 2 expands from Carlton/College Street to Davenport and planning/studies should start in 2022.
+Phase 2 expands from Carlton/College Street to Davenport and planning/studies should start in 2024.
 Click here for document

 The COVID-19 Economic Recovery Act, 2020 came into effect on September 18, 2022 which replaced the ability of municipalities to recoup infrastructure costs related to development as a Section 37 community benefit charge with a new Community Benefit Charge of 4% based on the development land value when the building permit is issued.

-The Housing Affordability Task Force (HATF) report was released on February 8, 2022 with 55 recommendations to make housing more affordable for Ontario residents.
+The Ontario Housing Affordability Task Force report was released on February 8, 2022 with 55 recommendations to make housing more affordable for Ontario residents.

 The COVID-19 Economic Recovery Act, 2020 came into effect on September 18, 2022 which replaced the ability of municipalities to recoup infrastructure costs related to development as a Section 37 community benefit charge with a new Community Benefit Charge of 4% based on the development land value when the building permit is issued.

-On March 30, 2022, Bill 109: More Homes for Everyone Act was introduced, which included some of the HAFT recommendations with the goal of changing how land use planning is currently conducted.
-It affects existing legislation (City of Toronto Act, 2006; Development Charges Act, 1997; New Home Construction Licensing Act, 2017; Ontario New Home Warranties Plan Act; and Planning Act).
+This bill was introduced on March 30, 2022, and included some of the Ontario Housing Affordability Task Force report recommendations with the goal of changing how land use planning is currently conducted.
+The intent is to increase the housing supply by eliminating red tape for development approvals and accelerate municipal approval timelines.
+It affected existing legislation (City of Toronto Act, 2006; Development Charges Act, 1997; New Home Construction Licensing Act, 2017; Ontario New Home Warranties Plan Act; and Planning Act).
 Public input was limited with consultation open until April 29, 2022.
 The bill speedily received Royal Assent on April 14, 2022.

-- Refunds must be paid for application fees for rezoning applications (with or without an official plan amendment) and site plan applications under the Planning Act, if the City’s decision is not made within 61 to 240 days.
+- Refunds must be paid for application fees for rezoning applications (with or without an official plan amendment) and site plan applications under the Planning Act, if the City’s decision is not made between 60 to 120 days.
 Refunds may be partial or full, depending on the type of application and the length of time it takes for a decision.
 Effective January 1, 2023, the time Toronto has to review applications while charging fees will be substantially reduced.
+This process is especially challenging in Toronto, where there are 10x the volume of development applications compared to other municipalities.

 - The powers of the Minister of Municipal Affairs and Housing will be increased for official plan review and zoning orders, with the addition of an appeal right.